thompsonplyler/hello_world_dwight/README.md

 ```

 That code looks for a button object and tells it to listen for a click, at which point it will tell us (in a special developer area called the "console") that we have clicked the button.

+---

+## What is this website?
+This website is called GitHub.
+It is a place where software developers store their code.
+We use it to store our code between versions-- sort of like an old save game file where you go back to before you entered the last level.

+Eventually you will want to work together with other coders, and it's a virtual certainty that GitHub will play a big role in that collaboration.